 British soldiers have been learning jungle fighting tactics during their first visit to Ghana in seven years.

-British soldiers have been learning jungle fighting tactics during their first visit to Ghana in seven years.
+Background: British soldiers have been learning jungle fighting tactics during their first visit to Ghana in seven years.
 It is part of an exchange programme with Ghanian troops, a company of 120 Irish guards was given intensive instruction at a jungle warfare school before entering the jungle on exercise against Ghanian soldiers.
 The visit had been planned during six months, but it was made soon after the former Ghana Army Commander General Akuffo assuming power in a bloodless coup.

 SYNOPSIS: The Guardsmen needed time to acclimatise to the tropical heat an humidity.
 The Achiase Jungle Warfare School where they trained was recently opened by General Akuffo before he became Head of State last month (July 1978).
 The officer commanding the school briefed the troops before their first jungle patrol.
 The tropical environment was at first unfamiliar to the British troops, who risked heat of exhaustion, malaria and snake bite.